dmccreary/circuits/docs/glossary.md

 A principle stating that the algebraic sum of voltages around any closed loop in a circuit equals zero, reflecting energy conservation.

+#### Knowledge Graph Concept

+A Knowledge Graph Concept is a distinct, identifiable unit of knowledge represented as a node in a knowledge graph.
+It denotes a real-world entity, idea, or category and is linked to other concepts through defined relationships, enabling the organization and interconnection of information.

+**Example:** In a circuits course, "Ohm's Law" can be a Knowledge Graph Concept, with dependencies on related concepts like "Voltage," "Current," and "Resistance."
+For instance, understanding Ohm's Law requires knowledge of these three concepts and how they are mathematically related: Voltage = Current × Resistance.
+Similarly, concepts like "Series Circuit" and "Parallel Circuit" could also depend on understanding Ohm's Law to determine total resistance and current behavior.

 #### Laplace Transform

 A mathematical transformation that converts a time-domain function into a complex frequency-domain function, simplifying the analysis of linear time-invariant systems.

+#### Large-language model

+A Large-language model (LLM) is an advanced machine learning model trained on vast amounts of text data to understand, generate, and manipulate natural language.
+In the context of generative AI, LLMs are capable of producing human-like text, answering questions, summarizing information, and assisting in various search and content creation tasks by leveraging patterns learned from their training data.

+**Example:** In a circuits course, an LLM can be used to create personalized learning experiences by generating tailored explanations for students based on their questions.
+For instance, if a student asks, "How does a capacitor work in an AC circuit?", the LLM can generate a detailed response, offer diagrams, and even suggest further reading based on the student's current understanding.
+This enhances the learning process by providing real-time, adaptive feedback.

 #### LaTeX